KUVO

 KUVO (89.3 MHz) is a non-profit FM radio station broadcasting mainly jazz music in a public radio format.
-Licensed to Denver, Colorado, KUVO is owned by the Rocky Mountain Public Media Inc. KUVO's mission is to "provide distinctive music, news and informational programming reflecting the values and cultural diversity of their listener community."
+Licensed to Denver, Colorado, KUVO is owned by Rocky Mountain Public Media Inc. KUVO's mission is to "provide distinctive music, news and informational programming reflecting the values and cultural diversity of their listener community."

 History

-In the 1980s Hugo Morales, a radio station executive sought to establish a Hispanic radio station in the Denver area as part of his organization Radio Bilingüe.
+In the 1980s Hugo Morales, a radio station executive, sought to establish an Hispanic radio station in the Denver area as part of his organization Radio Bilingüe.
 Florence Hernández-Ramos (born 1950), a graduate of Lamar High School and the University of Colorado at Boulder, helped establish the station.
 Hernández-Ramos had attended the Colorado School of Law to follow her passion for civil rights.
 She met Morales while working as a paralegal in the Colorado attorney general's office in 1982.
 Given her law background in civil rights and interest in increasing Hispanic representation, Hernández-Ramos was drawn into Morales’ cause.
 She conducted research on how such a station could be put on the air and secured the grants necessary to fund it.
 She also arranged the purchase of the broadcasting and recording equipment, getting the board of directors, and establishing an orientation and training program.

 On August 29, 1985, KUVO first signed on.
 As of its first airing, it was owned and operated by Denver Educational Broadcasting.
 Since 1994, The station has been broadcasting from the Five Points Media Center at 2900 Welton Street in the Five Points neighborhood of Denver.
 While it is best known for its jazz format, KUVO remains a Hispanic controlled station and ensures that news, public service announcements, and accomplishments of Hispanic and other local minority communities are shared on air.

 On January 16, 2013, it was announced that KUVO would merge into PBS member network Rocky Mountain PBS.

 In 2019, KUVO signed a 10-year LMA with the Open Media Foundation to launch Denver Open Media on KUVO-HD3.
 This partnership includes broadcast of the HD3 signal on K225BS (92.9 FM), an FM translator owned by OMF.
 Denver Open Media is Denver's first all-local station featuring music and shows exclusively from artists in the Denver Metro region.